liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-file-versions.md

 ## Overview

-Versions have historically impacted the length of a migration for a given site in a linear fashion.
+Versions historically impact the length of a migration for a given site in a linear fashion.
 The more versions you have, the longer it takes to migrate a given site.

 ## Data Migration

 By default, versioning is enabled for all lists and libraries on the target platform.
-In the destination SharePoint site, there is no limit when versioning is enabled.
+In the destination SharePoint site, there's no limit when versioning is enabled.

 > [!IMPORTANT]
 > Any site configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.